 Public Health Education Program Receives National Awards

-THE EMU Beta Delta Chapter of ESG also received a Chapter Recognition Award at the April, 2021 meeting.
+THE EMU Beta Delta Chapter of ESG also received a Chapter Recognition Award (April, 2021).
 For more information about the EMU Beta Delta chapter see the Eta Sigma Gamma box below.

 About this Program

 Are you passionate about creating healthier communities?
 Are you driven to educate people about the issues that affect their health and how they can change?
 Public health education specialists are on the front line of public health, advocating for healthier individuals, families and communities!

 Public health education specialists are skilled in promoting health behaviors and policies that prevent disease and injury and enhance community health and quality of life.
 The public health education program at EMU can help you gain the skills to design and deliver evidence-based health education programs to improve health.
 The public health education program prepares culturally competent health education professionals to partner with individuals and communities to prevent disease and injury and promote health.

 The U.S. Bureau of Labor Statistics projects that employment of health educators is expected to grow by 16% by 2026 as more groups look for ways to promote healthy lifestyles for individuals, families and communities.

 As a student in the public health education program, you'll experience smaller class sizes, student-centered professors and peers excited about learning the skills of a public health education specialist.